 The Sydenham Garden Project is a community charity, providing gardening, nature conservation and creative opportunities for the wellbeing of local residents and, in particular, those with mental health problems.

-Run in partnership with MindCare, the garden is a haven where local people can gain confidence and self-esteem through working together and feeling part of a safe and trusted community.
+Run in partnership with MindCare (part of Bromley & Lewisham charity Mind), the garden is a haven where local people can gain confidence and self-esteem through working together and feeling part of a safe and trusted community.

 Training is offered in horticulture, conservation and arts and crafts and a programme of therapeutic activities has also been designed to support those with early onset dementia.
 Referred clients, known as co-workers, work alongside regular volunteers and trained staff in this hard-working and enthusiastic green community.